-- Positively affects the behaviours of inmates and contributes to social reinsertion. - Can help with Education. - Can help prepare inmates for release and reintegration into society. - Provides self-services to inmates such as cashless systems and communication systems.
+- Will positively affect the behaviours of inmates and contributes to social reinsertion. - Can help with Education. - Can help prepare inmates for release and reintegration into society. - Can provide self-services to inmates such as cashless systems and communication systems.

 Evidence of effectiveness: